 5. Develop a skeleton to design the primary questions and also the sub-questions.
 For example:

-- Primary Qualitative research survey question: “How do you think _______ (main topic of research) means?” or “Describe _____(main topic of research) as you’ve experienced.”
+- Primary Qualitative research survey question: “How do you think _______ (the main topic of research) means?” or “Describe _____(the main topic of research) as you’ve experienced.”

 - Sub-question for qualitative research: “What _________ (characteristic) does __________ (respondents) interest in as a _________ (main topic of research)?”